May 4th Movement of 1919 - 五四运动 Wǔ sì yùn dòng

 Photo from Peking, a social survey conducted under the auspices of the Princeton university center in China and the Peking Young men's Christian association. c.
 1918.
 Image by Sidney David Gamble available under a Creative Commons License ➚ Student protestors speaking to the public

 The background to China's treatment at Versailles needs to be understood to help explain these events.
 At this time Britain remained a key player, it remained the number one world power and had invested heavily in China.
 The UK still saw Shanghai and the whole Yangzi valley as an area ripe for development.
-Shanghai was at the time ‘international’ but Britain was the main player; it was known as Britain’s ‘Open Door into China’.
-Meanwhile the ‘Great Game’ was still being played by Britain and Russia.
-To avoid deploying British or Indian troops in the region, Britain had turned to Japan as its main ally in the northern area to frustrate Russian expansion.
+Shanghai was at the time ‘international’ but dominated by the British who regarded it as Britain’s ‘Open Door into China’.
+The ‘Great Game’ with Russia had come to an end when Russia joined the alliance against Germany and deposed the Tsarist regime.
+To avoid deploying British or Indian troops in the region, Britain had turned to Japan as its main ally in the north to frustrate Russian expansion.
 The Anglo-Japanese Alliance ➚ was signed in 1902.
 It is not surprising that Britain encouraged Japan's move into Shandong.
 Indeed British forces helped the Japanese take control in 1914.
 Britain had already its own foothold in Shandong at Weihaiwei where the port was leased in 1898 for as long as the Russians occupied the Liaoning peninsula.

 The Japanese situation is quite hard to understand because of the events that were to follow in World War 2.
 At the time many Chinese reformers (including Sun Yatsen) had visited Japan to understand its rapid modernization and see how this approach might be applied to China.
 It was the shining example of how an Asian country could rapidly reform.
 Japan had a form of constitutional monarchy similar to Britain with the hereditary head of state having little official power.
 Many saw the Japanese as the natural successors to the Manchus (Qing dynasty) as a race that would conquer China and bring about much needed change.
 Indeed when the Japanese invaded China in 1937 it took note of the Manchu tactics of 300 years ago.
 This may seem unrealistic in retrospect but at the time the success of Japanese modernization of Taiwan seemed a reasonable model to apply to China as a whole.
 Taiwan had become a Japanese possession after the Sino-Japanese War (1894-5) and had remained relatively peaceful and was prospering.
 As part of the 21 Demands Japan sought to occupy neighboring Fujian province as well.
 Japan had seized the German Shandong possessions in 1914 and as a war-time ally must surely have expected to cling on to them as a reward for its support.